 You also can crack the egg in a measuring cup then pour it into the water; this will help prevent any eggshells from dropping into the water.

 While cooking the egg, the water should be simmering, not boiling.
 Too vigorous a boil will break up the eggs.
 But if the water's not hot enough, the egg might fall apart before it cooks.
 The ideal water temperature for poaching eggs is around 180° to 190°F.

 - Fill a large pot with water and add a teaspoon of vinegar or lemon juice and a handful of Kosher salt.

 - Bring the water to a simmer.

 - Crack a fresh egg into a small bowl or ramekin.

 - When the water is simmering (not boiling), gently tip the egg out of the dish and let it slide down the side of the pot and into the water.

 - Cook for 4-5 minutes or until the white is firm but still tender and the yolks are still semi-liquid.

-- Carefully remove the egg from the water using a slotted spoon or ravioli skimmer.
+- Carefully lift the egg from the water using a slotted spoon or ravioli skimmer.

 - Shake off excess water and serve right away.